Empower Your Practice

 • Revenue cycle management: Overseeing the entire billing process, from patient registration and insurance verification to claim submission and denial management.

-• Vendor relations: Negotiating contracts with medical suppliers, IT vendors, and facility maintenance crews.
+• Inventory management: Ordering medical supplies, tracking usage, and negotiating contracts with medical suppliers, IT vendors, and facility maintenance crews.

 • Strategic planning: Setting long-term operational goals alongside the clinic's physicians or owners to ensure sustainable growth.